glosis-ld/glosis/docs/README_WiDoco.md

 config
 ------

-The auto-config programme needs to be awere of the location of the WiDoco `.jar` file.
+The auto-config programme needs to be aware of the location of the WiDoco `.jar` file.
 This information is set up in the `config` file, an input to the programme.
-This file also stores the location of the WiDoco template, stored in a separate file for convinience (`template.json`, see below).
+This file also stores the location of the WiDoco template, stored in a separate file for convenience (`template.json`, see below).

 Before running the programme edit the `config` file, inserting the right path to the WiDoco `.jar` in your system.